-- (a) Subject to the provisions of clause 4.1 (Initial conditions precedent), a Utilisation Request for a Loan is irrevocable and will not be regarded as having been duly completed unless: - (i) it identifies the Facility under which the Loan is to be made; - (ii) the proposed Utilisation Date is a Business Day within the Availability Period; - (iii) the currency and amount of the Loan comply with clause 5.3 (Currency and amount); and - (iv) the proposed first Interest Period complies with clause 9 (Interest Periods). - (b) Only one Loan may be requested in each Utilisation Request.
+- (a) Subject to the provisions of clause 4.1 (Initial conditions precedent), a Utilisation Request for a Loan is irrevocable and will not be regarded as having been duly completed unless: - (i) it identifies the Facility under which the Loan is to be made; - (ii) in respect of the first Utilisation Request, such Utilisation must be for the purpose set out in clause 3.1(a) (Purpose); - (iii) the proposed Utilisation Date is a Business Day within the Availability Period; - (iv) the currency and amount of the Loan comply with clause 5.3 (Currency and amount); and - (v) the proposed first Interest Period complies with clause 9 (Interest Periods). - (b) Only one Loan may be requested in each Utilisation Request.